unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.33 [24 August 2019] =
+* [Bugfix] "Trigger social login in the same browser tab" option was not working when "Load all Javascript files in single file" was enabled at General Options page
+* [Improvement] Email share is being triggered in the new browser tab instead of the same tab
+* [Improvement] New user notification email is using WooCommerce new user email template instead of the default new user email template of WordPress, if WooCommerce is active
+* [Improvement] Columns added by S2Member in Users table went blank when Super Socializer was active
+* [Improvement] Updated background of Instagram button to the multicolored one
+* [Improvement] Admin UI improvement

 = 7.12.32 [17 August 2019] =
 * [Improvement] Removed the popup notification message being shown to website visitors when tracking protection enabled in browser
 * [Improvement] Email share is being triggered in the new browser tab instead of the same tab